North American Lichen Herbaria

 Notes on Specimen Records and Images

 Specimens are used for scientific research and because of skilled preparation and careful use they may last for hundreds of years.
-Some collections have specimens that were collected over 100 years ago that are no longer occur within the area.
+Some collections have specimens that were collected over 100 years ago that may no longer be found within the original collection area.
 By making these specimens available on the web as images, their availability and value improves without an increase in inadvertent damage caused by use.
-Note that if you are considering making specimens, remember collecting normally requires permission of the landowner and, in the case of rare and endangered plants, additional permits may be required.
-It is best to coordinate such efforts with a regional institution that manages a publically accessible collection.

 Please note that collecting specimens in most cases will require permission of the landowner.
 In the case of rare and endangered species, additional permits may also be required.
 In different countries, different laws may apply and it should be obvious that these regulations need to be adhered to.
 It is best to coordinate such efforts with a regional or national institution that manages publicly accessible collections.
 The Consortium is not legally responsible for any data being shared by any contributor.
 All data sets made available through this biodiversity data portal are shared here assuming that legal collection requirements have been adhered to by the different participating institutions that provide this information.